aknuds1/befaco-spring-reverb/muzhack/instructions.md

 ## LEDs
 Put LEDs on place taking care of the polarity. but don't solder them until the front panel is on place.
 This the only way to solder them on the right position.
-Long Leg is the + and short is the minus.
-In the PCB the square hole is the minus and there is a + symbol to indicate you the right position.
+The long leg is the + and the short leg is the minus.
+In the PCB the square hole is the minus and there is a + symbol to indicate the right position.

 |Qty |Name on PCB|
 |----|-----------|